 |Figure 11.
 Evidence of water on the surface of Mars both in the past and currently.
 The image at the far left is of water shaped features, comprised of impact craters and then tear-drop shaped forms around them, most likely due to the flow of a great deal of water.
 The image directly to the left is of a crater rim, which has a bunch of flow features in it where water has recently flowed out of.
 Images from NASA.|

 We need to look into Mars's past to answer that question.
 All we need to do is make Mars's atmosphere thicker (increase the atmospheric pressure/density).
 If that were to happen, then you could have water in a liquid form on its surface, since its atmospheric temperature and air pressure would be suitable for that to occur.
 This seems to be situation that must have existed when the large scale water features were formed.
 If there was water on the surface at one time, where did it all go?
 We know that there is some water in the polar caps, and there are also indications that there must be a lot of water frozen under the surface in the form of permafrost.
 In fact, recent observations by the Mars Reconnaissance Orbiter show evidence of recent water features that are seen on the edges of craters that perhaps penetrate the permafrost (frozen water in the soil).
 In places where the crater walls erode away and expose the water layers, the water quickly flows out and leaves a rather obvious discoloration on the terrain.
 The neat thing about these findings is that it is seen to repeat according to the Martian seasons.
+However you need to be cautious about this since some of these features may actually be due to carbon dioxide ice below the surface that evaporates, which may be what is happening here.

 The Phoenix lander has uncovered frozen water under the surface of Mars, actually quite close to the surface.
 If you click on this image you'll see a trench that the lander dug and the white water ice in it.
 Also, look at the lower left corner of the trench in the two images.
 In the left image you'll see a couple of chunks of ice, but they are gone in the image on the right.
 What happened to the ice?
 It evaporated - technically it sublimated similar to how dry ice on the Earth goes from a solid to a gas state.
 Current studies suggest that a large part of the planet may have been covered with water in the past, especially in the northern part.
 Observations by the rovers and orbiting spacecraft have revealed the presence of minerals that are water-formed features.
 This includes the formation of things like opals (yes, those gem stones), gypsum, various silicates and grey hematite, something which may be produced by water in a liquid form.
 Large areas of the flat northern hemisphere appear to have terrain that suggest water features, even shorelines.
 This link leads you to a recent study indicating that large oceans may have existed on the surface of Mars in the past (and I would have to mention that one of the authors of this study, Brian Hynek, is a UNI graduate in Earth Science!).
 Follow this link to see the edge of a crater explored by the rover Opportunity, which shows extensive layering.
 However, all of this would have occured a long time ago - a few billion years at least.